Ⅰ. Applying for visa

 2. Foreigners holding L-visa are forbidden to work in China.
 The public security organs will impose punishment in accordance with law on those foreigners or responsible persons who unlawfully reside or stay in China or break law in China.

-3. Applicants’ valid staying period and the total entry times should be based on the result of approval by the departments in charge of administration of exit and entry under public security bureau.
+3. Applicants’ valid staying period and the total entry times should be based on the result of approval by the departments in charge of administration of exit and entry under public security organs.

-5. The normal processing time, including accepting application, examination, approval, and issue of visas, is five business days.
+5. The normal precessing time, including accepting application, examination, approval, and issue of visas, is five business days.